hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 #### 3.1.1 Al Slab (al3x3)

 We compare the performance of the different systems as a function of node count in [Figure 1](#fig1) and present numerical data on single node performance in [Table 5](#tab5).
 The performance is measured in mean SCF cycles per second (i.e. 1 / mean SCF cycle time).
 All the raw data for the plot can be found in the repository linked above.
+The single node performance comparison reveals that the nodes with the latest generation of Intel Xeon processors (Pet4-Skylake) give a 3x performance improvement over ARCHER nodes and nodes with Broadwell processors give 1.5-1.8x performance increase when compared to ARCHER.

 <a id="fig1"></a>Figure 1: Performance of the medium Al Slab (al3x3) benchmark as a function of number of nodes.